Key Takeaways

 What the Skill Covers

 This is not a thin prompt with a few instructions.
-It is a complete direct response copywriting framework covering:
+It is a complete direct response copywriting framework.
+Here are the four elements that change the output most dramatically:

 Who This Is For